St. Mark's Episcopal Church (Augusta, Maine)

 St. Mark's Episcopal Church was a historic church at 9 Summer Street in Augusta, Maine, just west of downtown.
 The congregation, founded in 1840, occupied an 1886 Gothic Revival stone building designed by Richard M. Upjohn and listed on the National Register of Historic Places in 1984 for its architecture.
 The congregation moved out in 2015.

 History

 The congregation was established in 1840, and first occupied a small wooden church that located just north of the current site of the Lithgow Library.
 The present building was built for the congregation in 1886 to a design by architect Richard M. Upjohn.
 A window honoring Saint Mark from the old church is part of the current church and stands behind the choir stalls.
 The congregation housed multiple community ministries including Addie's Attic Clothing Bank, Everyday Basics Essentials Pantry and the Augusta Area Food Bank, all of which operate in the adjacent Parish Hall, which was built in 1959.

-In 2015 the congregation began worshiping at Prince of Peace Lutheran Church.
+In 2015 the congregation began worshiping at Prince of Peace Lutheran Church (now called Emmanuel Lutheran Episcopal Church) at 209 Eastern Ave.
 The church property was offered for sale in 2016.